Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/examples/readme.md

 ### Using Conan

-The C++ examples use the Conan package manager for fetching its dependencies.
+The C++ examples use the Conan (V1.X) package manager for fetching its dependencies.
 This is done by default and requires Conan to be installed.
+> Instructions are for conan V1.X only and it won't work for versions >=2.0.0

 You can refer to the [Conan Installation Tutorial](https://docs.conan.io/en/latest/installation.html) for installing Conan.

 **Note**: It is recommended to install Python3 for Conan.
 You can download and install Python3 from https://www.python.org/

 When installing `conan` via `pip` the new directory might not be appended to the PATH.
 This can be solved on Ubuntu by restarting the terminal or by using `source ~/.profile` or by adding the installed PATH (that you can find with `pip show conan`) to your PATH environnement variable in Windows.